 Pros

-- Excellent handheld terminals for curbside and mobile service
+- Excellent handheld terminals for curbside, mobile, and bar counter service

 - Excellent reservation and team management tools